The Redress for Survivors (Historical Child Abuse In Care) (Scotland) Act 2021: Statement of Principles Regarding Financial Contributions

 2.11 Further, local authorities have had and continue to have duties to provide certain services to children, which differentiates them from other organisations.

-2.12 At the same time, all local authorities have an ongoing responsibility for providing a very broad range of public services in their community – sustainability of these wide ranging public services is a key consideration in respect of local authorities, particularly as local government recovers from the coronavirus pandemic, with reduced revenue and increased costs.
+2.12 At the same time, all local authorities have an ongoing responsibility for providing a very broad range of public services in their community – sustainability of these wide ranging public services is a key consideration.
 In broad principle these considerations mirror the affordability considerations which are covered in paragraphs 2.17-2.19 of this statement as regards third sector organisations and other providers.

-2.13 The approach of Scottish Ministers to local authorities’ financial contribution reflects those distinctions and differences which set them apart from third sector organisations and other providers.
+2.13 The approach of Scottish Ministers to local authorities’ financial contributions reflects those distinctions and differences which set them apart from third sector organisations and other providers.

-2.14 The following paragraphs relate to all contributors other than local government.
-The position regarding local government is set out in paragraphs 2.9 to 2.13 of this statement.
+2.14 The following paragraphs relate to all scheme contributors other than local government.
+The position regarding local government’s contributions is set out in paragraphs 2.9 to 2.13 of this statement.

-2.15 Where an offer of redress has been made and accepted, then subject to the deduction of the Scottish Government contribution (see paragraph 2.8), the starting point for the fair and meaningful contribution is based on the principle that an organisation will pay the individually assessed redress payment (or a relevant share of that, see paragraphs 2.23-2.25 of this statement), where that organisation is responsible for a care setting where abuse occurred, or is an organisation which exercised public functions to organise the child’s care in respect of the care setting where abuse occurred.
+2.15 Where an offer of redress has been made and accepted, then subject to the deduction of the Scottish Government contribution (see paragraph 2.8), the starting point for the fair and meaningful contribution is based on the principle that a relevant organisation will pay individually assessed payments (or a relevant share of them, see paragraphs 2.23-2.25 of this statement) which relate to that organisation.
+The Scottish Government will calculate a relevant organisation’s fair and meaningful contribution based on an estimate of i) the number of children resident within each relevant care setting that the scheme contributor was involved with (whether as owner, manager or otherwise) or foster care or boarding-out placements they arranged where abuse occurred, ii) the number and age of children who were abused whilst resident in those care settings, iii) the proportion of those survivors who will make an application to the Scheme which results in a determination by Redress Scotland, and iv) the average level of award which will be made to each applicant.
 This general approach is subject to the considerations set out below.

 Maximum Financial Contribution

 2.16 The Scottish Government has agreed to discuss with third sector contributors the scope for agreeing where appropriate a maximum financial contribution (known as “a cap”).
 This is to provide scheme contributors with a degree of certainty in regards to their financial planning.
-Any cap will be based on an estimate of the cost of individually assessed payments likely to relate to that organisation, but it is still necessary to reflect the considerable uncertainty which exists in estimating both the number of children who were abused in care, the proportion of survivors who will wish to apply to the scheme, and the average level of award which will be made to each applicant.
+Any cap will be based on an estimate of the cost of individually assessed payments likely to relate to that organisation, but it is still necessary to reflect the considerable uncertainty which exists.

 2.17 Considerations of affordability will be taken into account by the Scottish Ministers when agreeing the payment schedule for a contributor, whilst still requiring the contribution to be made over a period of time that is fair and meaningful.